 A scheduled transaction is a transaction with the ability to collect the required signatures on a Hedera network in preparation for its execution.
 Unlike other Hedera transactions, this allows you to queue a transaction for execution in the event you do not have all the required signatures for the network to immediately process the transaction.
 A scheduled transaction is used to create a scheduled transaction.
 This feature is ideal for transactions that require multiple signatures.

-When a user creates a schedule transaction, the network creates a schedule entity.
-The schedule entity receives an entity ID just like accounts, tokens, etc called a schedule ID.
-The schedule ID is used to reference the schedule transaction that was created.
+When a user creates a scheduled transaction, the network creates a scheduled entity.
+The scheduled entity receives an entity ID just like accounts, tokens, etc called a schedule ID.
+The schedule ID is used to reference the scheduled transaction that was created.
 The transaction that is being scheduled is referenced by a scheduled transaction ID.
-The schedule transaction can be referred to as the outer transaction while the scheduled transaction can be referenced as the inner transaction.
+The scheduled transaction can be referred to as the outer transaction while the scheduled transaction can be referenced as the inner transaction.

-Signatures are appended to the schedule transaction by submitting a
+Signatures are appended to the scheduled transaction by submitting a

-ScheduleSigntransaction requires the schedule ID of the schedule transaction the signatures will be appended to.
-In its current design, a schedule transaction has 30 minutes to collect all required signatures before the schedule transaction can be executed or will be deleted from the network.
-You can delete a schedule transaction by setting an admin key to delete a schedule transaction before it is executed or deleted by the network.
+ScheduleSigntransaction requires the schedule ID of the scheduled transaction the signatures will be appended to.
+In its current design, a scheduled transaction has 30 minutes to collect all required signatures before the scheduled transaction can be executed or will be deleted from the network.
+You can delete a scheduled transaction by setting an admin key to delete a scheduled transaction before it is executed or deleted by the network.

-You can request the current state of a schedule transaction by querying the network for
+You can request the current state of a scheduled transaction by querying the network for

 ScheduleGetInfo.
 The request will return the following information: